JordyDew/electron-sample/README.md

 ### Interacting with the UI

-Enter a name in the textbox shown on the created page and click on of the buttons.
-The system will call the needes piece of software and execute all necessary commands in the right order and format.
+Enter a name in the textbox shown on the created page and click on one of the buttons.
+The system will call the needed piece of software and execute all necessary commands in the right order and format.

-### Download a release

-You may also download the release of this project.

-There is only a version for Windows available, since I did not compile the C# and Python scripts for other platforms.
-Feel free to do so on your own.

-To download those, go to [the releases section of thes repository](https://github.com/jordydew/electron-sample/releases) and choose the file you want.

 ## Notes

 * Since I only provided Windows console applications, you cannot run this on a Linux or Macintosh machine (yet).
-Feel free to compile the examples in bon/src or write your own console application that outputs a simpel string.
+Feel free to compile the examples in bin/src or write your own console application that takes and outputs a simpel string.

-* I only made a release for Windows 64 bit, because I do not have any other configuration available.

-* The C# example always works, because it is compiled for any CPU, but the Python script only works on 64 bit machines.
+* The C# example always works on Windows, because it is compiled for any CPU, but the Python script only works on 64 bit machines.
+That is, because I only have Python 3.6.5 for 64 bit systems installed.